-The second cycle of NA and RIP has identified the following new needs in the York Sub-region:
+The second cycle of NA and RIP has identified the following new needs in this region:

-Woodbridge TS Transformer T5 End-Of-Life
+• Woodbridge TS Transformer T5 Replacement

 Woodbridge TS supplies both Alectra and THESL.
 Woodbridge TS comprises one DESN unit, T3/T5 (75/125 MVA), with two secondary winding voltages at 44 kV and 28 kV.
 T5 is currently about 46 years old and has been identified to be replaced.
-The study team recommended to replace the end of life transformer with a similar type and size unit as per current standard.
+The Technical Working Group recommended to replace the transformer with a similar type and size unit as per current standard.
 Replacement will be led by Hydro One and coordinated with the affected LDCs and no further regional co-ordination is required.
 Currently, Transformer T5 is expected to be replaced in 2027.